 - 1. Has engaged in violent behavior in the past. - 2.
 Has tantrums or uncontrollable angry outbursts. - 3.
 Continues exhibiting antisocial behaviors that began at an early age. - 4.
 Forms and/or maintains friendships with others who have repeatedly engaged in problem behaviors. - 5.
 Often engages in name-calling, cursing, or abusive language. - 6.
 Has brought a weapon or threatened to bring a weapon to school. - 7.
 Consistently makes violent threats when angry. - 8.
 Has a substance abuse problem. - 9.
 Is frequently truant or has been suspended from school multiple times. - 10.
 Seems preoccupied with weapons or violence, especially associated with killing humans rather than with target practice or hunting. - 11.
 Has few or no close friends despite having lived in the area for some time. - 12.
 Is abusive to animals. - 13.
 Has too little parental supervision given the student's age and maturity level. - 14.
 Has been a victim of abuse or been neglected by parents/ guardians. - 15.
 Has repeatedly witnessed domestic abuse or other forms of violence. - 16.
 Has experienced trauma or loss in his/her home or community. - 17.
 Pays no attention to the feelings or rights of others. - 18.
 Dwells on perceived slights, rejection, or mistreatment by others; blames others for his/her problems and appears vengeful. - 19.
 Intimidates others, or is a victim of intimidation by others. - 20.
 Seems preoccupied with TV shows, movies, video games, reading materials, or music that expresses violence. - 21.
 Reflects excessive anger in writing projects. - 22.
 Is involved in a gang or antisocial group. - 23.
 Seems depressed/withdrawn or has exhibited severe mood or behavioral swings, greater in magnitude than peers. - 24.
 Expresses sadistic, violent, prejudicial, or intolerant attitudes. - 25.
 Has threatened or actually attempted suicide or acts of self-mutilation.

 B. INTERPRETATION OF WARNING SIGNS

-The fact that a student exhibits the behaviors above does not necessarily mean that such student is violent.
-Therefore everyone concerned must take precautions that students are not needlessly stigmatized.
+violent.
+Therefore, everyone concerned must take precautions that students are not needlessly stigmatized.

 6. COMMUNICATION, EARLY DETECTION AND REPORTING OF POTENTIALLY VIOLENT BEHAVIORS - 155.17 (c)(1)(xvi)